 People may continue to receive Universal Credit even when they are in work, depending on their earnings.
 The amount of Universal Credit they get will respond automatically to changes in their earnings.
 If their earnings go up, this can reduce their Universal Credit payment.

-In Scotland, claimants who have an online Universal Credit account can choose to have their housing costs paid straight to their landlord.
+In Scotland, claimants can choose to have their housing costs paid straight to their landlord.
 They can also choose to receive Universal Credit payments twice a month if they prefer.

 How much tenants get towards their housing

 See the Housing section for a full explanation of what support Universal Credit claimants will get towards their housing costs.
 In most cases:

 Private sector tenants will receive whichever is lower out of their actual housing costs and the relevant Local Housing Allowance rate.

 Social sector tenants will receive their actual housing costs, minus any reductions for spare bedrooms (14% reduction for one spare bedroom, 25% for 2 or more).
 There are some exceptions: see the factsheet on the Removal of the Spare Room Subsidy